Explosion and non-explosion in pure birth Crump--Mode--Jagers branching processes: Introduction

 In this situation, one can only rely on sufficient conditions for explosion.
 A simple condition stated directly in terms of the rates, namely

 follows immediately from the standard explosion criterion for the non-branching pure birth process.
 In part (ii) of Theorem \ref{th:main}, we give a fairly general sufficient condition for non-explosion.
-As shown in Remark \ref{rem:log}, it implies that \eqref{eq:conv}, at least within the class of rate sequences that do not oscillate too strongly, turns out to be remarkably close to being a necessary condition for explosion.
-Part (iii), however, shows by means of a rather pathological sequence of rates that it is not exactly necessary in general.
-This yields an example of a general preferential attachment tree without fitness with no infinite stars and a unique infinite path; see Remark \ref{rem:tree}.
+Remark \ref{rem:log} shows that, for rate sequences that do not oscillate too strongly, the non-explosion criterion in part (ii) nearly complements \eqref{eq:conv}; in this sense, \eqref{eq:conv} is close to being necessary for explosion.
+Part (iii), however, shows by means of a rather pathological sequence of rates that it is not exactly necessary.
+This yields an example of a general preferential attachment tree without fitness with no infinite stars and a unique infinite path.
 In turn, this answers the open question raised in Section~3.4 of~\cite{IL23} concerning whether such a situation can occur.